tfr42/deegree-docker/README.md

 # How to configure a deegree webservice

 Check out the tutorial script posted on the branch "[foss4g2016_workshop](https://github.com/tfr42/deegree-docker/tree/foss4g2016_workshop)".
+The latestes workshop resources how to setup INSPIRE Network Services with deegree are available at https://github.com/lat-lon/deegree-workshop

 # Build status